tristaneason/grizzlytargets/wp-content/plugins/makewebbetter-hubspot-for-woocommerce/readme.txt

 [MakeWebBetter](http://www.makewebbetter.com/?utm_source=MWB-HubspotFree-ORG&utm_medium=MWB-ORG&utm_campaign=ORG) is a premier HubSpot partner, experts in WooCommerce, and creator of this free plugin!
 They build, maintain, and optimize WooCommerce stores to help businesses grow better.
 To learn more about MakeWebBetter, visit their website.

-= Is there any way to make the synchronization faster for those who have 1000+ contacts? = If you have over a 1000+ contacts, synchronization may take a while.
+= Is there any way to make the synchronization faster for those who have 1000+ contacts? = If you have over 1000+ contacts, synchronization may take a while.
 You can [connect with us](https://makewebbetter.com/hubspot-ecommerce-agency/?utm_source=MWB-hubspot-org&utm_medium=MWB-org-page&utm_campaign=MWB-hubspot-org) for faster syncing.

 = My question is not listed =
 Please visit the MakeWebBetter [knowledge base](https://support.makewebbetter.com/hubspot-knowledge-base/?utm_source=MWB-HubspotFree-ORG&utm_medium=MWB-ORG&utm_campaign=ORG) for more detailed [documentation and support.](https://docs.makewebbetter.com/hubspot-integration-for-woocommerce/?utm_source=MWB-HubspotFree-ORG&utm_medium=MWB-ORG&utm_campaign=ORG)

+= What product data can I send over HubSpot through this plugin?  = If you have the free HubSpot plan, you can sync Product Name, Product Image, Product Price, Product Description.
+And if you use a Marketing professional or enterprise plan, you can sync all the data included in the free plan along with the Product SKU and Product Image URL.

 == Changelog ==
+= 1.3.0 - Released on 14 April 2022 =
+* Added - Line item filter.
+= 1.2.9 - Released on 17 March 2022 =
+* Fix - Minor Bug Fixes.
+= 1.2.8 - Released on 31 Jan 2022 =
+* Added - Update Scopes.
+= 1.2.7 - Released on 13 Jan 2022 =
+* Added - Deal Company association.
 = 1.2.6 - Released on 06 Dec 2021 =
 * Fix - Newsletter Subscription Property issue.
 = 1.2.5 - Released on 12 Nov 2021 =